gu-fan/clickable.vim/README.rst

 You can add 'rykka/clickable-things' to your bundle to include more clickable things.

-like bundle or other things. see clickable-things_
+Like bundle: clicking the 'Bundle "xxx/xxx"' will jump to the bundle directory directly.

+see clickable-things_.

 Also you can define your own clickable things easily.